UCLan graduate, Karen Livesey, reflects on starting her youth work business

-Karen’s desire to undertake further study addressed her aim to enhance her future professional development and challenge personal expectations.
-She found the process of studying difficult at times due to trying to balance full-time work with personal commitments and bringing up her two children.
-When asked what she did after Graduation, Karen said: “I smiled with relief then watched the dramas and documentaries I had missed due to extensive reading and research.”
+Karen’s desire to undertake further study addressed her aim to enhance her future professional development and challenge her personal expectations.
+She found studying difficult at times due to balancing full-time work with personal commitments and bringing up two children.
+Karen said: “When I finished University I smiled with relief then watched the dramas and documentaries I had missed due to extensive reading and research.”

-Looking back on her time at UCLan, Karen reflected: “My Leadership and Management in Social Work and Social Care course provided a multitude of interactive activities that were stimulating and thought provoking as well as loads of fun!
-I have also enjoyed meeting the vast array of visiting lecturers and engaging in dynamic and challenging discussions.
+Looking back on her time at UCLan, Karen commented: “My course provided a multitude of interactive activities that were stimulating and thought-provoking as well as lots of fun!
+I have enjoyed meeting the vast array of visiting lecturers and engaging in dynamic and challenging discussions.
 I discovered new resources and research in the library, found